AnaZonia/moon_notes/Ana Did Science Today.md

   - "[[001 The Bridge]]"
 dg-publish: true
 ---
-## 05/05/2024, Sun - Chapter 1
+## 06/05/2024, Mon - Chapter 1

-Since tomorrow I am meeting Andrew, today I need to take a quick refresher on bayesian to be able to keep a conversation going with him.

-Exporting the image with the 30x30 resolution works before sampling for the points needed.
-Also, having it as image is best since masking and other operations can be done easily and quickly.

-I'm realizing there is a lot I want to do regarding the project planning (reading the papers and all) but for now I should really just finish the code and the README.
-The coming year
+I'm realizing that there is no need to export all data all over again if I am restricting the "ages" vector - I can just export ages again, and rename it accordingly, and mask the unified image once it's time to export.
+Also, I can just export the unified image once and it'll be good - the other predictors can be added gradually.

+Also could be interesting to verify what is the minimum age that is helpful to the model - should I add one year old forests? what about two, or three year olds?

 Has there been an increase in fire in the past?